 The comprehensive public transport system with a whopping twenty-seven tram lines will allow you to explore the whole city easily and quickly, no matter where you choose to stay.
 Krakow’s John Paul II International Airport is only 15km from city center, easily reachable by train, bus, taxi, or car rentals.

-Krakow is compact and walkable, I recommend to spend at least 3-4 days in to explore Krakow.
-This is a good amount of time to do sightseeing and get the sense of the local culture and history.
+Krakow is compact and walkable, I recommend to spend at least 3-4 days, which is a good amount of time to do sightseeing and get the sense of the local culture and history.
 If you have more time, you can take a day trip to Auschwitz Birkenau, Wieliczka Salt Mine, and Zakopane.

 💖 Best Area for first-timers: | Stare Miasto (Old Town) |